Winter Cycling Gear for Commuters

 Keeping warm, dry and safe while commuting in the winter months takes a little more planning than just jumping on your bike like in balmier days with more benign weather.
 Here's a few ways to make things more comfortable without spending a fortune.

-This page is for cycle commuters, those who cycle for a purpose rather than for those whose purpose is to cycle.
-If you commute by bike most of the year, you will already have your cycle clothing pretty much sorted and can continue to do what you always do with just a few additions, there's no need to become clad in expensive high-tech gear any more than normal.
+This is for cycle commuters, those who cycle for a purpose rather than for those whose purpose is to cycle.
+There's no need to become clad in expensive high-tech gear any more than normal.

 Winter Cycling Essentials